jsquaredlau/LaaS-01-Frontend/README.md

 * npm run serve-prod-2
 * npm run serve-prod-3

-To change the endpoint for api calls that this LaaS Frontend server makes, refer to the files in /src/environments/ The environment files correspond in this way:
+To change firebase config details and the endpoint for api calls that this LaaS Frontend server makes, refer to the files in /src/environments/ The environment files correspond in this way:
 * environment.dev.ts -> npm run serve-dev
 * environment.prod2.ts -> npm run serve-prod-2